lukemcd9/uh-its-course-transfer/README.md

 https://tomcat.apache.org/tomcat-8.0-doc/ssl-howto.html

 ##### Deploying to Production
-Copy the casdemo.war file into the webapps directory of Tomcat.
+Copy the transferdatabase.war file into the webapps directory of Tomcat.

 ##### Running Unit Tests
 The project includes Unit Tests for various parts of the system.